 As children get older and are granted more independence (for example, as they start walking to school on their own) it is important they are given practical advice on how to keep themselves safe.
-Our school provide outdoor-safety lessons run by teachers and local public services.
-We attend Sefton Workshops and use published resources to support our local context which includes water and train line safety.
+Our school provide outdoor-safety lessons run by teachers as part of the RSHE curriculum.